 Second stop: Madrid

-Madrid, capital city of Spain, will never lose its touch.
-Last time I visited Madrid, I walked the city from north to south.
+Madrid, the capital city of Spain, will never lose its touch.
+The last time I visited Madrid, I walked the city from north to south.
 I cannot remember the last time I so thoroughly enjoyed a city the way I did Madrid.